AM-Stormyr/cart253/topics/mod-jam/pseudocode.md

         if (tongue hit the bottom)
             set the tongue state to idle

-drawFrog()
+draweinstein()
-    Draw a red circle at the tongue position with its size Draw a red line from the tongue position to the frog position Draw a green circle at the frog position with its size
+    Draw a red circle at the tongue position with its size Draw a red line from the tongue position to the einstein position Draw a green circle at the einstein position with its size

 checkTongueFlyOverlap()
     if (tongue circle overlaps the fly)